What testing managers should know about hybrid management

 On the other hand, team members who have grown accustomed to the higher levels of autonomy and flexibility that agile affords them can begin to resist listening to the suits.
 This threatens to split the organisation, especially if testers and developers start working according to their own agenda instead of following the broader company goals.

 The simplest way to avoid running into these issues, admittedly, is to emphasise the collaborative aspect of agile and its incremental approach.
-Indeed, hybrid needn’t necessary mean a 50-50 mix of agile and waterfall.
+Indeed, hybrid needn’t necessary mean a 50-50 mix of agile and waterfall methodologies.

 - Waterfall methodology can produce rigorous documentation and a reliable governance